Night Sky Photography

 Focal length / 500 rule

 Wide angle lenses let you use longer exposures at night without stars streaking.
-A good rule of thumb is to divide 500 by your focal length for the maximum number of seconds you can use for an exposure and still get acceptably sharp stars.
+A frequently used rule of thumb is to divide 500 by your focal length for the maximum number of seconds you can use for an exposure and still get acceptably sharp stars.
 It’s a relative figure—stars don’t appear to move as fast near the north star, but the further away from Polaris and the closer to the equator you get, the faster the stars appear to move.
 If you don’t have a 35mm full frame sensor, divide again by the crop factor (1.6 for Canon crop sensor DSLRs, 1.5 for Nikon crop sensor DSLRs, and 2 for most mirrorless cameras).
 14mm to 35mm on a full frame sensor is best for Milky Way photography.
 50mm and higher usually need a tracker to avoid streaking at long enough shutter speeds.

 Here are some examples:

 500 ÷ 14mm on a full frame sensor = 35 seconds